Tips & Trends for B2B Social Media Marketing Success

 DECEMBER 17, 2013

 (Photo credit: Wikipedia) Mobile is big.
 That’s no surprise.
 The explosion of smartphones and tablets has driven the popularity of the mobile web.
-Now it appears that the same enticements will be offered on mobile websites.
-Enforcement of this aspiration comes from Google’s usual source: algorithmic rewards for sites achieving their goal.
+Due to that popularity, mobile is key to Google’s strategy.
+As part of this strategy, Google is likely to reward sites that can deliver mobile pages in less than one second.
 News & Notes

 Link Building 101: Local Link Building